Visan1/portfolio/README.md

 - Managed flexible project schedules while delivering consistent high-quality and high-volume work in a remote setting

-**Data Analyst Freelancer at Telus International AI (_July 2023 - _J)**
-- Conducted data analysis, cleaning, and accuracy validation of diverse data ranging from financial, STEM, images, geographical and more
-- Processed final data for use in major search engines (Bing, Google), enhancing user experience and search engine performance
-- Carried research initiatives and quality assessments to optimize AI and search engine machine learning models, ensuring heightened user satisfaction and improved functionality

 **Marketing Analyst & Data Entry Contractor at Upfeat Media (_June 2023 - Present_)**
 - Conducted market research on E-commerce shops including UberEats, Reebok, Best Buy and more to determine the most popular items in revenue and search results according to consumer trends
 - Crafted creative promotional content using data of the most popular items from each business combined with SEO strategies, increasing web traffic by up to 30%
 - Updated existing marketing promotional content daily to accurately align with current sales from vendors

+**Data Analyst Freelancer at Telus International AI (_July 2023 - _July 2024)**
+- Conducted data analysis, cleaning, and accuracy validation of diverse data ranging from financial, STEM, images, geographical and more
+- Processed final data for use in major search engines (Bing, Google), enhancing user experience and search engine performance
+- Carried research initiatives and quality assessments to optimize AI and search engine machine learning models, ensuring heightened user satisfaction and improved functionality

 **Software Developer Freelancer at 100Devs (_January 2022 — June 2023_)**